 Command help-kbd

 Description List console keys having CLI functionality.

 Syntax help-kbd

 Default -

-Example SYS_consoleSYS_console>help-kbd
+Example SYS_console>help-kbd

 ^U (or Esc) - Delete current line.

 ^W - Delete previous word.

 ! or ^P - Show previous command.

 Tab - Complete a command if its first few letters are typed.

 Backspace - Delete previous letter.

 ? - When typed after:

 System prompt - show command menus.

 Within command - show all commands with same prefix.

 After command - show all command parameters.

 - List past commands together with their number code.

 To type a command quickly, type # and the number code.

 Notes The console keys are described in detail below.

-Command ^U 30 (or Esc)
+Command ^U (or Esc)

 Description Delete current line.

-Syntax Ctrl u (Or Esc)
+Syntax Ctrl u (or Esc)

 Default

-Example Suppose the current display is sys_console>ping 193.128.56.74 387106.
-To delete all the text (ping 193.128.56.74 387106) after the system prompt sys_console>, press Ctrl u (Or Esc).
+Example Suppose the current display is SYS_console>ping 193.128.56.74 387106.
+To delete all the text (ping 193.128.56.74 387106) after the system prompt SYS_console>, press Ctrl u (Or Esc).

-Notes -
+Notes

-Command ^W

-Description Delete previous word.
+Command ^W Description Delete previous word.

+&lt;sup>30 ^ = Ctrl

 Syntax Ctrl w

-Default -
+Default

-30 ^ = Ctrl

 Example Suppose the current display is sys_console>ping 193.128.56.74 387106.
 To delete all the rightmost word (387106), press Ctrl w.

 Notes -

 Command ! (or ^P)

 Description Show previous command.

 Syntax ! (or Ctrl p)

 Default

-Example Suppose the previous command is system and the current command is console as indicated by the display sys_console>console on the screen.
-On invoking the command ! (or Ctrl p) sys_console>system will show.
+Example Suppose the previous command is system and the current command is console as indicated by the display SYS_console>console on the screen.
+On invoking the command [] (or Ctrl p) SYS_console>system will show.

 Notes -

 Command Tab

 Description Complete a command after its first few letters (that are unique to the command) are typed.

-Tab adds alphanumeric characters to a typed string if each added character is the only one that can be added to form a new string that is common to one or more commands.
-If the new string is common to two or more commands, one or more additional characters will have to be typed in order to complete the command with Tab.
+the only one that can be added to form a new string that is common to one or more commands.
+If the new string is common to two or more commands, one or more additional characters will have to be typed in order to complete the

+command with Tab.

 Syntax Tab

 Default -

-Example Suppose the current line on the screen is sys_console>se .
-Pressing Tab will add the unique characters common to one or more commands to complement the display to sys_console>set- .
-By typing at to give sys_console>set-at and pressing the display becomes sys_console>set-attr- .
-At this point, to display the command:
+Example Suppose the current line on the screen is sys_console&gt;se .
+Pressing Tab will add the unique characters common to one or more commands to complement the display to sys_console&gt;set- .
+By typing at to give sys_console&gt;set- and pressing Tab the display becomes sys_console&gt;set- at this point, to display the command: set-attr-prompt type p .

+set-attr-msg type m. set-attr-text type t. and press Tab

+Notes and press rab

 Notes -

 Command Backspace

 Description Delete previous letter.

 Syntax Backspace

 Default -

-Example Suppose the current line on the screen is sys_console>set- .
-On pressing Backspace , the display becomes sys_console>set .
-On pressing Backspace , again, the display becomes sys_console>set .
+Example Suppose the current line on the screen is sys_console&gt;set- .
+On pressing Backspace , the display becomes sys_console&gt;set .
+On pressing Backspace , again, the display becomes sys_console&gt;set .

 Notes -